utah-cs3550-fa24/assignments/hw7.md

 AWS Account" button in the top right.
 You'll need to provide a "root email account" and a username.
 The email and username don't have to match an existing Amazon account, but it can if you want.
-Depending on your existing Amazon account, some details of this phase will differ.
+Depending on your existing Amazon account, some details of this phase might differ.

 Next, you'll need to go through an email verification flow, where you receive an email and click a link / copy a code from the email into